salt-labs/docs/content/tutorials/kubernetes/carvel/tutorial/author/package.md

 {{< /tabs >}}

-Ok, take breath, there was a lot going on this section!
+Ok, now take a break to digest what happened, there was a lot going on this section!